 Health claims are one tool that can incentivize competition in the marketplace.
 They can show that a food component may reduce the risk of a health-related condition, such as the relationship between folate and reducing the risk of certain birth defects in children.

-"Healthy" is one claim that the FDA believes is ready for change and we have already signaled our intention to update the criteria for this claim.
+"Healthy" is one claim that the FDA believes is ready for change, and we have already signaled our intention to update the criteria for this claim.
 The Agency is considering how to depict "healthy" on the package so that consumers can easily find it.
 Similarly, the FDA has also received requests for clarity on the use of "natural" in labeling.
 Just like other claims made on products regulated by FDA, we believe the "natural" claim must be true and based in science.

-Availability of information about nutrients – both those we need to limit, such as added sugars and sodium, and those that consumers aren’t getting enough of, like potassium, remains a core aspect of our role and nutrition strategy.
+Availability of information about nutrients – both those we need to limit, such as added sugars and sodium, and those that consumers aren’t getting enough of, like potassium – remains a core aspect of our role and nutrition strategy.

-The FDA plans to re-evaluate the ingredients list on food packages to see what changes could make ingredient information more consumer-friendly.
+The FDA plans to re-evaluate the ingredient list on food packages to see what changes could make ingredient information more consumer-friendly.
 Consumers want "clean labels" with fewer ingredients and labels that are readable and understandable.

 In addition to readability, this includes considering whether simpler names for certain ingredients, for example, use of the name "vitamin B6" for "pyridoxine" or "vitamin B12" for "cyanocobalamin," might help people better understand what’s in their food.

 The FDA also is taking final steps to provide consumers with the new Nutrition Facts label—the first overhaul in more than 20 years.
 The FDA issued final regulations in May 2016 and has issued several technical guidance documents on issues such as fiber and serving sizes to help manufacturers meet the requirements of the final Nutrition Facts rule.
-Consumers are starting to see updated labels based on current science, that provide more information to empower them to choose healthful diets.
+Consumers are starting to see updated labels based on current science that provide more information to empower them to choose healthful diets.